 Sincerely, Devin & Anita Rogers

 It is the intention of Best Construction Brands, Inc. to construct a deck of approximately 250 sq ft. for Devin and Anita Rogers at 9305 Sand Mrytle Drive in Colorado Springs.
-In order to do so, we must encroach into the setback a total of seven (7) feet at the furthest point from the house.
+In order to do so, we are requesting a rear yard setback of 22 feet where 25 feet s required.

-As authorized representation for Best Construction Brands, Inc., I wish to seek administrative relief, to request permission to encroach into the rear setback the afore mentioned seven (7) feet.
+As authorized representation for Best Construction Brands, Inc., I wish to seek administrative relief, to request permission to of a rear yard setback of 22 feet where 25 feet is required.

 As always, all codes will be strictly adhered to in the construction of this deck.
 The intent of the Regional Building Code and the specific regulation in question will be preserved.
 The granting of the administrative relief will not result in an adverse impact on surrounding properties nor will it allow for an increase in the number of dwelling unites on a parcel.